Physics

 It is generally recommended to use the most simple collision geometry possible.
 Sphere, box and convex are computationally efficient and are relatively stable.
 The computational efficiency of custom colliders depends mostly on the number of convex hulls that get generated.
 You should avoid the nonconvex geometry type where possible, since it is computationally expensive and suffers from tunneling, where another fast-moving rigid body may pass through or become stuck inside the mesh.

-Custom colliders are composed of one or more convex hulls.
+Custom colliders are composed of one or more convex hulls, a signed distance field or a tessellated triangle mesh.
 They can be used to represent pretty much any complex shape that has concavities.
-The custom colliders are typically more efficient and more stable than nonconvex triangle meshes.
-They can also be applied to dynamic rigid bodies, unlike the nonconvex type.
-See the physics colliders page for further details.
+Custom colliders are typically more efficient and more stable than nonconvex triangle meshes.
+They can also be used with dynamic rigid bodies, unlike nonconvex colliders.
+Please see the physics colliders page for information about the supported collider types.

 Layer

-The physics collision layer.
+The physics collision layer can be used to filter collisions.
 If no collision layer is assigned, the rigid body will collide with all other rigid bodies by default.
-You can click the add button to create a new collision layer, or the edit button to edit an existing collision layer.
-Doing this replaces the inspector with a new pane, which allows you to specify a row of the physics collision layer matrix.
+Click the add button to create a new collision layer, or the edit button to edit an existing collision layer.
+Doing this replaces the inspector with a new pane, allowing you to specify a row of the collision layer matrix.
 This matrix defines whether two layers can interact through collisions or not.
-See the physics layers page for further details.
+Please the physics layers page for further information about physics collision layers.

 Material

-The physics material is used to calculate the contact properties for collisions.
-You can click the add button to create a new physics material, or the edit button to edit an existing physics material.
-Doing this replaces the inspector with a new pane, allowing you to configure the material properties.
-Each material must have a unique name.
-Other properties include coefficients for static/dynamic friction, restitution and damping.
+The physics material can be used to calculate the contact properties for collisions.
+Click the add button to create a new physics material, or the edit button to edit an existing physics material.
+Doing this replaces the inspector with a new pane, which allows you to configure the material properties.
+Each physics material must have a unique name.
+Other properties include coefficients for static friction, dynamic friction, restitution and damping.

 Static friction forces are applied between two rigid bodies that are at rest with respect to each other.
 Dynamic friction forces are applied between two rigid bodies that are sliding relative to each other.
 The friction coefficient for a contact point between two rigid bodies is calculated by multiplying the friction coefficient values of each material.
 The friction force is calculated by the physics engine and is proportional to the friction coefficients, area of contact and normal force.

 It is possible to define soft materials by using a negative restitution with a positive damping coefficient.
-This can be useful where one part needs to slide between another and there are tolerances built into the meshes.
-Soft materials can also be used to increase stability by damping oscillations.
-See the physics materials page for further details.
+This can be useful where one part needs to slide between another part and there are tolerances built into the meshes.
+Soft materials can be used to increase stability of the physics by damping oscillations.
+Please see the physics materials page for more information about physics materials.

 Advanced

-The advanced properties allow you to specify additional physics-related properties:
+The properties in the advanced category allow you to specify additional physics-related properties:

-• Linear Damping - The linear damping for the rigid body.
+• Linear Damping: The linear damping coefficient for the rigid body.

-• Angular Damping - The angular damping for the rigid body.
+• Angular Damping: The angular damping coefficient for the rigid body.

-• Contact Offset - The distance between two colliders at which contact points are detected.
+• Contact Offset: The distance between two colliders at which contact points are detected.
 The default value is -1.
-When the value -1 is used, ProtoTwin will automatically try to determine an appropriate contact offset based on the size of the graphics mesh.
+When the contact offset is equal to -1, we will try to automatically determine an appropriate contact offset based on the size of the graphics mesh.
+It’s very rare that you need to change the default value.

-• Rest Offset - The distance from the surface of the collider at which objects come to a rest.
+• Rest Offset: The distance from the surface of the collider at which objects come to rest.